Pathways / Chemins

 These emotional responses and experiences started to coalesce into a theme of pathways with crossroads and obstacles.
 In turn, this became a metaphor for my search for my next steps in life.
 I feel like I’m taking a big step forward by going back to my roots: my heritage, where my grandfather was raised, the french culture, and my art school.
 Now, I am firmly planting a foot in Provence and almost feel like I’ve always lived here.

-Weaving Through, acrylic on canvas, 180 x 150 cm, 70 x 59 inches
+Weaving Through, 180 x 150 cm, 70 x 59 in.

-Passageway, acrylic on canvas, 180 x 150 cm, 70 x 59 inches
+Passageway, 180 x 150 cm, 70 x 59 in.

 I find the works have a sense of space; a foreground, middle ground, and background, while being non-representational.
 My hope is to evoke the sensibilities of exploration, peace and resolve.